srushti-vai/Olympics-Data-Analysis/README.md

 **Merging data in different ways with explanations.**
-- merge all three datasets by the athlete name
+- DONE: merge all three datasets by the athlete name
 - merge only winter and summer to do the filter of people who have participated in both seasons, or countries who have only participated in one season
--
+- merge winter and athletes, and summer and athletes, then take a subset of each that only has the NOC, Team, and Medals column, and merge these to analyze medals by country

 **Visualizing data using at least five types of visualizations (e.g., scatter plots, bar charts, histograms, line charts, boxplots, etc).**
 - compare number of athletes vs number of medals won by the country
 - if host country perform better at their home games
-- compare distribution of medals won by country in winter vs summer (bar graph)
+- compare distribution of medals won by country in winter vs summer (stacked bar graph)
-- histogram of number of medals won (as bins on xaxis) and number of countries who have won that many medals (yaxis)
+- histogram of number of medals won (as bins on xaxis) and number of countries who have won that many medals (yaxis) (histogram)
 - compare male vs female statistics (ex boxplots to compare male vs female height for volleyball)
-- graph age for all athletes and see where most athletes lie
+- graph age for all athletes and see where most athletes lie (density graph)
 - athlete improvements (using pivot table) (line graph)